Breaking News | Fallen Military Officers: Reps Probe Unpaid Entitlements

 It added that the officers and men of the Nigerian Armed Forces have continued to pay heavy sacrifices for the peace and security of the country by daily confronting criminal elements.

-According to the group , “these often attract casualties on the side of our gallant soldiers and even when not felled by criminals, accidents and mishaps occure.
+According to the group, “these often attract casualties on the side of our gallant soldiers and even when not felled by criminals, accidents and mishaps occur.

 It said that fresh in the minds of all Nigerians was the accident that took the life of the immediate past Chief of Army Staff, the late Lt.- Gen lbrahim Attahiru and ten others through air crash.